pfrolke/easy-springfield/README.md

       -v, --version   Show version of this program

     Subcommand: list-users - Lists users in a given domain -h, --help   Show help message

        trailing arguments:
         domain (required)   the domain of which to list the users (default = dans)
       ---

       Subcommand: list-collections - Lists the collections of a user in a given domain -h, --help   Show help message

        trailing arguments:
-        user (required)     the user whose collections to list domain (required)   the domain containing the user (default = dans)
+        user (required)         the user whose collections to list domain (not required)   the domain containing the user (default = dans)
       ---

       Subcommand: create-user - Creates a new user in the Springfield database.
 This does NOT generate a springfield-actions XML but instead creates the user in Springfield right away.

         -d, --target-domain  <arg>   The target domain in which to create the user (default = dans)
         -h, --help                   Show help message

        trailing arguments:
         user (required)   User name for the new user
       ---

       Subcommand: create-collection - Creates a new collection in the Springfield database.
 This does NOT generate a springfield-actions XML but instead creates the collection in Springfield right away.

         -d, --description  <arg>     Description for the new collection (default = ) --target-domain  <arg>   The target domain in which to create the collection (default = dans)
         -t, --title  <arg>           Title for the new collection (default = ) -h, --help                   Show help message

        trailing arguments:
         collection (required)    Name for the collection
         target-user (required)   Existing user under which to store the collection
       ---

       Subcommand: create-presentation - Creates a new, empty presentation in the Springfield database, to be populated with the add-video-to-presentation command.

         -d, --description  <arg>     Description for the new presentation (default = ) -r, --require-ticket
             --target-domain  <arg>   The target domain in which to create the presentation (default = dans)
         -t, --title  <arg>           Title for the new presentation (default = ) -h, --help                   Show help message

        trailing arguments:
         target-user (required)   Existing user under which to store the collection
       ---

       Subcommand: create-springfield-actions - Create Springfield Actions XML containing add-actions for A/V items specified in a CSV file with lines describing videos with the following columns: SRC, DOMAIN, USER, COLLECTION, PRESENTATION, FILE, REQUIRE-TICKET.

         -p, --check-parent-items     Check that parent items (domain, user, collection) exist
         -v, --videos-folder  <arg>   Folder relative to which to resolve the SRC column in the CSV
         -h, --help                   Show help message

        trailing arguments:
         video-csv (required)   CSV file describing the videos
       ---

       Subcommand: status - Retrieves the status of content offered for ingestion into Springfield.
         -d, --domain  <arg>   limit to videos within this domain (default = dans) -u, --user  <arg>     limit to videos owned by this user -h, --help            Show help message
       ---

       Subcommand: set-require-ticket - Sets or clears the 'require-ticket' flag for the specified presentation.
         -h, --help   Show help message

        trailing arguments:
         springfield-path (required)   The parent of items to change require-ticket (required)     true|false
       ---

       Subcommand: create-ticket - Creates and registers an authorization ticket for a specified presentation.
       If no ticket is specificied a random one is generated.
         -e, --expires-after-seconds  <arg>    (default = 300)
         -t, --ticket  <arg>
         -h, --help                           Show help message

        trailing arguments:
         springfield-path (required)   The presentation to create the ticket for
       ---

       Subcommand: delete-ticket - Deletes a specified authorization ticket.
         -h, --help   Show help message

        trailing arguments:
         ticket (required)
       ---

       Subcommand: delete - Deletes the item at the specified Springfield path.
         -r, --with-referenced-items   also remove items reference from <path>, recursively
         -h, --help                    Show help message

        trailing arguments:
         path (required)   the path pointing item to remove
       ---

       Subcommand: add-video-to-presentation - Adds a video to a presentation under a specified name.
         -h, --help   Show help message

        trailing arguments:
         video (required)          referid of the video
         name (required)           name to assign to the video in the presentation presentation (required)   the presentation, either a Springfield path or a referid
       ---

       Subcommand: add-presentation-to-collection - Adds a presentation to a collection under a specified name.
         -h, --help   Show help message

        trailing arguments:
         presentation (required)   referid of the presentation
         name (required)           name to assign to the presentation in the collection collection (required)     the Springfield path of the collection
       ---